 And my Dragon’s head rises, stretching, arching.

-Green horns twitching, like a mythical serpentine.
+Green horns twitching, he’s again my mythical reptile.

-Yellow eyes glowing, like magical sunshine.
+Yellow eyes glowing, like glazed tiles.

 My Dragon’s revived.